HiRahmatDev/vimfiles/README.md

 I'm windows user, so this is vim's config for windows.

-Yes, not neovim but vim.
-For now, I'm still using vim.
+Yes, it's vim (for now at least).
+I'm still using vim and learning its configs.